Helping Children Communicate

 This partnership between the two organizations is not a new one.
 MMC has long recognized the important work provided by the Clinic and has supported its efforts through annual Mission grants.
 The integration secures the Clinic’s ability to provide critical interventions and remediation of childhood language disorders in perpetuity, with the goal of expanding operations.

 Children may experience a delay in language acquisition due to problems with hearing, emotional issues, medically based disease or other disorders such as autism or apraxia.
 They may not be able to find the words to express themselves, or discover it is difficult to link sounds together in the correct sequence to be understood.
 At the Scottish Rite Clinic, our expert staff works with children and their caregivers to assess, diagnose and remediate language disorders in a personalized approach that considers and embraces what makes each child unique.

-As of October 1, 2018, the clinic will be officially renamed:
+As of October 1, 2018, the clinic was officially renamed:

 Minnesota Masonic Children’s Clinic